 Opening the Heavens paraphrases the last two paragraphs this way: "The plates were carried to Fayette by Moroni in a bundle on his back."

-In Joseph F. Smith's actual statement, the messenger (whether it was Moroni or not) specifically said he was going to Cumorah, not Fayette.
+In both Joseph F. Smith's contemporaneous 1878 statement and the typed 1918 statement, the messenger (whether it was Moroni or not) specifically said he was going to Cumorah, not Fayette.
 David related this on other occasions as well, as I've discussed here.

 Notice how perplexed David was when he heard the word Cumorah for the first time.
 Yet Opening the Heavens makes no mention of this.
 Unwary readers will conclude that the messenger said he was taking the plates to Fayette, not Cumorah, which contradicts the main point of the encounter because the messenger actually declined the ride to Fayette.